5 Geometric Multiple Regression

 Notice this result does not depend on the exact distribution of the errors, only that they are uncorrelated with a common (and finite) variance.
 The errors need not be normally distributed for this useful property to hold.

 Of course, we need not use a linear unbiased estimate of \(\beta\); we could choose to use a nonlinear biased estimate if we had good reason.
-We will see later that there can be good reasons, particularly when there are many predictors relative to the amount of the data, or when we are more interested in minimizing prediction error than in estimating \(\beta\) perfectly.
+We will see later that there can be good reasons, particularly when there are many regressors relative to the amount of the data, or when we are more interested in minimizing prediction error than in estimating \(\beta\) perfectly.

-5.3 Inference
+5.4 Inference

-5.3.1 Parameters
+5.4.1 Parameters

-Theorem 5.3 tells us that, when the errors are normally distributed with common variance, \(\hat \beta \sim N(\beta, \sigma^2 (\X\T\X)^{-1})\).
+Theorem 5.3 tells us that, when the errors are normally distributed with common variance, \(\hat \beta \sim \normal(\beta, \sigma^2 (\X\T\X)^{-1})\).
 We of course observe \(\X\), but \(\sigma^2\) is an unknown parameter, so we must use Theorem 5.2 to estimate it.
 This leads to the following result.

 Theorem 5.5 (t statistic for regression estimates) When \(\hat \beta\) is estimated using least squares, and when the conditions in Theorem 5.3 hold, our estimate of the marginal variance of \(\hat \beta_i\) is \[ \widehat{\var}(\hat \beta_i) = S^2 (\X\T\X)^{-1}_{ii}, \] using the estimate \(S^2\) from Theorem 5.2, and where \(A_{ii}\) represents the entry in the \(i\)th row and column for a matrix \(A\).
 Consequently, \[ \frac{\hat \beta_i - \beta_i}{\sqrt{\widehat{\var}(\hat \beta_i)}} \sim t_{n - p}, \] where \(t_{n - p}\) is the Student’s \(t\) distribution with \(n - p\) degrees of freedom.
 The quantity \[ \se(\hat \beta_i) = S \sqrt{(\X\T\X)^{-1}_{ii}} \] is known as the standard error of \(\hat \beta_i\).